Gandhorn/W4_assignment/README.md

 my_DF2$activitylabel <- sapply(my_DF2$activitylabel, function(x) {activity_list[x]})
 ```

+## 4. Appropriately labels the data set with descriptive variable names.

 gsub function with a regular expression is used to remove any non alphanumeric caracter of the variables name (e.g. _).
 Choice is made to keep capital letters which from my point of view improve readability
 ```{r}
 names(my_DF2) <- gsub("[^[:alnum:]]", "", names(my_DF2))
 ```

+## 5. From the data set in step 4, creates a second, independent tidy data set

 Finally, a summarized dataset is created using dplyr and pipe functionality.
 First data is grouped based on subject and activity label, then mean values of all variables is calculated.
 ```{r}